BUSTER-21/examples/api_documentation/docs/source/examples/raw_points.rst

-Get Raw Data
+Get Signal Data
 =============

-Gets the raw data points for the requested Connected Source or Signal.
+Gets the data for the requested Connected Source or Signal.

 **Get Raw Data of Connected Source**